bernicetoh/doxa-test/README.md

 ### 2. Locate the repository

-Locate the downloaded zip file and unzip its contents.\
+Locate the downloaded zipped folder and unzip its contents.\
 Open terminal and locate the unzipped file.

 ### 3. Run the application